How Goes Your Professional Evolution?

 But how do you pull it all together when you have so much invested in where you are?

-I will tell you more in a future letter (along with some other personal epiphanies…) But if you’ve been having some similar ah ha’s about your professional career, and other things you aspire to or that call to you, start by taking my New Directions Quiz.
+I’ll share some other personal epiphanies in other posts – if you want to see them, sign up above right and I’ll let you know when I publish them (periodically, no barrage of emails here).
+But if you’ve been having some similar ah ha’s about your professional career, and other things you aspire to or that call to you, start by taking my New Directions Quiz.

 See how close you are to pulling it all together for yourself.